Job 29:18

 Quick Summary

 Job 29:18 is a verse from the book of Job in the Old Testament.
+The KJV reads: "Then I said, I shall die in my nest, and I shall multiply my days as the sand."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Job 29:18